- Product name

 - Usage notes

 Always centrifuge tubes before opening.
-It is recommended to reconstitute the lyophilized Human TGFB1 protein in 0.1% TFA, 26% ACN, PH3.0 not less than 100µg/ml, which can then be further diluted to other aqueous solutions.
+It is recommended to reconstitute the lyophilized Human TGFB1 protein with sterile ddH2O or buffer supplied with the goods, not less than 100µg/ml, which can then be further diluted to other aqueous solutions.

 - Storage instructions